EV Charging

 Reinforced Sleeve Mount

-High-strength sleeve eyelet rated up to 40 kg pull strength — preventing breakage and credential loss in outdoor charging use
+High-strength sleeve eyelet rated up to 40 kg tensile load — preventing eyelet wear and tear under outdoor charging conditions

 System-Native Charging Behavior